 Since it’s impossible to know who in your classroom has heard the story and who believes it to be true, I refrain from sharing the title until students have had a chance to discuss it.
 This allows the conversation to develop in interesting ways.

-It’s fun to dissect how the choices Grant Wood made with the elements and principles of art lead to the development of meaning.
-The space and perspective of the narrator and curtain and the use of the elements to show emphasis tell us what we need to know about Weems’ role in the creation of the story.
+It’s fun to dissect how the choices Grant Wood made with the elements of art and principles of design lead to the development of meaning.
+The space and perspective of the narrator and curtain and the use of the elements of art to show emphasis tell us what we need to know about Weems’ role in the creation of the story.

 - What’s going on in this painting?
 How can you tell?